Back to blog

 putting green cost calculator

-What is the best material for artificial Putting green grass with the most realistic golfing experience?
+What is the best material for artificial Putting green grass That Offers A realistic golfing experience?

-We could not get similar results as stated in a Synlawn thorough review.
-In our tests nylon was not superior to poly.
-We are not saying they are wrong, they might be comparing materials of a different texture or composition.
-Same as you when selecting putting green material for your project.
+We did not have the same results as the Synlawn review.
+During our testing, nylon was not superior to poly in terms of game play.
+We are not saying their findings are wrong, but they might be comparing materials of a different texture or composition which will naturally differ.

-Another article from Coastalsyntheticturf is stating that polypropylene putting green absorbs more energy.
-But we think they are talking about slit putting greens, with blades as high as one inch.
-In our experience, some infilled poly fields are as hard as a rock.
-They are softer when installed recently.
+Another article from Coastal Synthetic Turf states that polypropylene putting greens absorb more energy.
+We're assuming they are referring to slit putting greens, with blades as high as one inch.
+In our experience, infilled slit poly greens can be hard as a rock.
 Over time, the sand compacts so well and gets locked with fibers so strong, that the surface acts similar to concrete.

-We see why many golfers get confused with material selection.
+Because there are so many differing opinions out there, we see why many golfers get confused with material selection.
 This is a part of the experience of building your desired backyard putting green.
-This is your baby.
-Build it just as you like.
-Trust yourself, your intuition, your liking, and trust a bit the power of physics.
-Below, we would like to state a few observations that would help you.
+Trust yourself, your intuition, your liking, and trust the power of physics.

 When should I stick to Slit, Poly, or Nylon putting green artificial turf?